aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 </div>

-## Spline split at locations of LM 02 - LM 03
+## Spline split at locations of LM 02 and LM 03

 The point of highest curvature on either side of the basal edge was calculated using the `curvature` function in the Accuracy Analyser.
 This